Yankees closer Chapman says knee issues gone

 Severino threw 39 pitchers over two innings, striking out Stanton twice.
 Sanchez had the lone hit -- a single -- off Severino but also struck out against the right-hander.

 Sanchez, coming back from left shoulder surgery on Nov.
-8, is expected to play in his first spring training game Friday night.
-The catcher hit .186 with 18 homers and 53 RBIs in 89 games last year, making two trips to the disabled list because of a right groin strain.
+8, will play in his first spring training game Friday night.
+He'll catch, Boone said.
+Sanchez hit .186 with 18 homers and 53 RBIs in 89 games last year, making two trips to the disabled list because of a right groin strain.

 CC Sabathia, 38, is scheduled to throw off a bullpen mound for the first time this year on Friday.
 The left-hander, who is retiring after the season, had a stent inserted in December after a blockage was found in an artery.
 He also has had chronic right knee problems that have required several operations.